-Issues (and supporting Information Sources) ENERGY: Would the project: Impact Determination in the Certified EIR Does the Project Involve New Significant Impacts or Substantially More Severe Impacts?
+Issues (and supporting Information Sources) Impact Determination in the Certified EIR Does the Project Involve New Significant Impacts or Substantially More Severe Impacts?
 Any New Circumstances Involving New Significant Impact or Substantially More Severe Impacts?
 Any New Information Requiring New Analysis?
 EIR's Mitigation Measures Addressing Impact (a) Result in potentially significant environmental impact due to wasteful, inefficient, or unnecessary consumption of energy resources, during project construction or operation?
 Not determined No No No No (b) Conflict with or obstruct a state or local plan for renewable energy or energy efficiency?
 Not determined No No No No

-The Certified EIR did not discuss energy.
+The Certified EIR did not discuss energy as it was not required to do so at the time the EIR was certified.